This post contains affiliate links that HyreCar may receive a commission for referring you to them.

 1. Keep a detailed mileage log

 Although it’ll take a bit of your time, keeping a mileage log is imperative.
 As of 2019, the IRS allows you to deduct $0.58 per mile driven on a vehicle for business purposes, but in order to do this, you must keep detailed records.
 There are a number of apps you can use to help you accurately record your rideshare driving expenses as well, saving you a lot of time and stress as April 15th rolls around.

 2. Make estimated payments

 The IRS expects independent contractors to pay their tax bill quarterly (in 4 installments).
 For those who expect to owe at least $1,000 in taxes, the IRS imposes penalties if you don’t pay enough estimated tax.
-To find out your estimated tax liability, go on bankrate.com.
+To find out your estimated tax liability, go to bankrate.com.

 3. Report everything you earn

 It can be tempting to keep a little extra for yourself, and not file it with your taxes – especially when someone slips you a $20 bill.
 Report it all.
 The trouble you’d get in if caught isn’t any near worth a couple of extra dollars you’d save cheating the IRS.